PREMIER FILM PROCESSING

 NORMAL dr5 ISO: 320

 TX has near the same exposure lassitude as HP5 but on a lower scale.
 TX has the 2nd highest EI-range in dr5.
 It is important to use fresh and unabused TX.
-TX will respond to 1000iso but the film stock needs to be fresh.
-NOTE; @ 1000iso even the slightest damage will show in this film i.e.; age, X-ray or heat damage.
-DMAX for TX is around 3.70
+TX will respond to 1000iso but the film stock needs to be fresh. @ 1000iso even the slightest damage will show in this film i.e.; age, X-ray or heat damage.
+DMAX for TX is around 3.50

 NOTE: It is best you use the freshest of KODAK films for dr5.
 KODAK B&W films are the most susceptible to age damage.
 Old kodak film tends yellow.
 While the image quality is fine, old Kodak film is best run in DEV-2.
 The older the film is the more the highlights will be lost.
 The films condition worsens with age.
 Cold store works in some cases but it is best to test this film for use in dr5.